Voyageurs National Park Camping Permits Overview

 Voyageurs National Park has 147 frontcountry, 14 backcountry, and 2 primitive campsites for visitors wanting an authentic northwoods camping experience.

 OVERNIGHT BACKCOUNTRY CANOE RENTALS: Voyageurs offers the ability to rent canoes in association with a camping permit.
 These canoes stay stationed at the remote inland lakes and require a combination code to access.
 This information can be found in your confirmation email.
 Be certain to print your permit within 5 days of your trip start date; it is required to have this with you and it will also contain the necessary code and instructions.
 Backcountry canoe rentals are available from the Friday before MN Fishing Opener through October 15 annually.
 This means that the campsites in the Chain of Lakes and Shoepack Lakes (where canoes are required to access the sites) cannot be reached and are closed outside of those dates.
 Use the Build Itinerary button to plan your backcountry camping trip.

-- Shoepack & Little Shoepack Lakes: The campsites on these two lakes come reserved together and automatically include canoes because the canoe on Little Shoepack is required to reach the campsite on Little Shoepack and/or the portage to the Shoepack Lake, which also has its own canoe.
+- Shoepack & Little Shoepack Lakes: The campsites on these two lakes come reserved together and automatically include canoes because the one canoe on Little Shoepack is required to reach the campsite on Little Shoepack and/or the portage to Shoepack Lake, which also has its own canoe.
 Please leave the canoes on their respective lakes.